earthly/website/blog/_posts/2021-05-11-monorepo-with-bazel.md

 ...
 ```

-## How to Build a Monorepo with Bazel
+## How to Build a Monorepo With Bazel

 Once you have the [Node.js](https://nodejs.org/en/) installed on your system, you can run the following command to install Bazel globally: